UK: 1000s may have gotten false negative COVID test results | Health

 - United Kingdom

-British health officials said Friday that an estimated 43,000 people may have been wrongly told they don't have the coronavirus because of problems at a private laboratory.
+British health officials said Friday that 43,000 people may have been wrongly told they don't have the coronavirus because of problems at a private laboratory.

-The UK Health Security Agency said a lab in Wolverhampton, central England, has been suspended from processing test swabs after reports of false negatives.
-The faulty results were among tests processed at the Immensa Health Clinic Lab between early September and this week.
+The UK Health Security Agency said the Immensa Health Clinic Ltd. lab in Wolverhampton, central England, has been suspended from processing swabs after the false negatives.

+Will Welfare, the agency's public health incident director, said it was working "to determine the laboratory technical issues" behind the inaccurate tests.

 The issue was uncovered after some people who were positive for COVID-19 when they took rapid tests went on to show up as negative on more accurate PCR tests.

-“Around 400,000 samples have been processed through the lab, the vast majority of which will have been negative results, but an estimated 43,000 people may have been given incorrect negative PCR test results,'' mostly in southwest England, the health agency said.
+The health agency said that "around 400,000 samples have been processed through the lab, the vast majority of which will have been negative results, but an estimated 43,000 people may have been given incorrect negative PCR test results," mostly in southwest England.
+The incorrect results were given between Sept.
+8 and October 12.

-The agency called the problem “an isolated incident attributed to one laboratory” and said the people affected would be contacted and advised to get another test.
-One local authority in England, West Berkshire Council, has told people who were tested at the government-run Newbury Showground site between Oct.
-3 and 12 and were told they were negative to get tested again.
+The agency said it was "an isolated incident attributed to one laboratory" and people affected would be contacted and advised to get another test.

+Immensa was awarded a 119 million-pound ($163 million) coronavirus-testing contract by the British government in October 2020.
+Chief executive Andrea Riposati said the company was "fully collaborating" with U.K. health authorities.

+Alexander Edwards, an associate professor of Biomedical Technology at the University of Reading, said the problems were disappointing, but cautioned: "Let's not throw the baby out with the bathwater."
+"The majority of test results are correct, and it's worth remembering that our testing system has been built up from almost nothing at the start of the pandemic," he said.

 Britain conducts about 1 million coronavirus tests a day and reported almost 40,000 new infections a day over the past week.